 The system efficiency during the two years was 39 and 41, this means that the system is:

 more than 40 times as efficient and less expensive than electric heating

 more than 14 times more efficient and less expensive than an air source heat pump

 more than 11 times as efficient and less expensive than a ground source heat pump

 Both annual and monthly performance are weather dependant.
 At Mullion, generally most heat is transferred in the spring and autumn, and in June, July and August little heat is required as shown in the following charts.

 The Mullion weather in 2017 was somewhat unusual, the spring weather was good, but autumn weather was unusually cool, however the automatic Conservatory Heat Harvesting system makes the most of any weather only transferring hot conservatory air when it is both required and available.

 The surprising high efficiency of Solar Space Heating systems that use hot conservatory air results from the thermodynamics equation for Heat in Hot Air and to the very low energy required to transfer the air due to the high efficiency of the brushless DC electric fan motor used.
 The system efficiency for 2018 when the new fan was used will be some 7 times higher and the operating costs 7 times less!

 The Mullion Home comfort levels early and late in the year were increased because hot conservatory temperatures were decreased in early spring and late autumn when the solar heated air was being transferred by the solar heat harvesting system to warm the home.
 During the months when the oil fired central heating was turned off home temperatures were increased to the maximum value preset by the user in the controller during cooler weather spells.

 Fossil fuels in our world are being depleted at a very alarming and unsustainable rate.
-By using Solar Home Space heating using hot conservatory air in your home you can reduce your fossil fuel use and your current home heating system use and the associated costs by £10's to £100's of pounds every year.
+By using Solar Home Space heating using hot conservatory air in your home you can reduce your fossil fuel use and your current home heating system use and the associated costs by £10's to £100's every year.